Saint Luke's Anglican Church

 Practice: Wednesdays, 5:00 – 6:00pm

-St. Luke's Organ
+Saint Luke's Anglican Organ

 The organ at Saint Luke's Anglican was built and installed in 1989 by the renowned organ firm of Gabriel Kney and Company of London, Ontario, Canada.
 Originally, the instrument was placed in the rear gallery.
 In 2000, following the remodeling and expansion of the sanctuary, the organ was moved to its present location.